-Planning for Your Christian Funeral or Cremation Service begins by becoming a FREE MEMBER of the Christian Burial & Cremation Society.
-Planning in advance by securing Final Expense Insurance allows you to set aside funds and leave specific information regarding your own personal desires.
 The Christian funeral celebrates the faith of the deceased and Christ's victory over death and suffering.
-Each Christian denomination has its own interpretation of the Bible which impacts how they view Christian Funeral Services.
+Each Christian denomination has its own interpretation of the Bible which impacts how they view Christian funeral services.
 Although they each hold slightly different beliefs, they follow the same principles and share similar Christian funeral customs.
-The Christian Burial & Cremation Society has selected family owned funeral homes across America that are experts at arranging Christian Funeral Services and who work closely with clergy from all Christian denominations and local churches representing all Christian Faiths.
-They are committed to offering a wide selection of affordable Christian funeral and cremation services as well as Christian remembrance & memorial options.
-Right now is the perfect time to take the first step towards protecting your family and ensuring that your wishes are fulfilled.
+The Christian Burial & Cremation Society has selected local family owned funeral homes across America that are experts at arranging Christian funerals and who work closely with clergy from all Christian denominations as well as local churches representing all Christian Faiths.
+They are committed to offering a wide selection of affordable Christian funeral, burial and cremation services as well as the best Christian remembrance & memorial options.

 The Christian funeral service focuses mainly on the deceased entry into Heaven and God's ability to give the grieving strength to cope with their recent loss.
 The Christian funeral celebrates the faith of the deceased and Christ's victory over death and suffering.

 Like all Christian worship, the funeral has both a vertical and a horizontal dimension.
 Taking a phrase from an old sacramental form, we attend a